altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 "M::How far down does this go."
 "FL::A safe distance."
 ~Martha walked down smooth lead-layed passage~
-~There was a slight curve to the steps, outlining some huge pillar to her left~ 'M::Hands and arms away from the lead walls, inside the staircase at all times' ~She felt the hair rise up on her arms, due to cold or a faint buzzing of electricity~ ~Small LEDs in sconces spilt orange, reflecting on the lead~
+~There was a slight curve to the steps, outlining some huge pillar to her right~ 'M::Hands and arms away from the lead walls, inside the staircase at all times' ~She felt the hair rise up on her arms, due to cold or a faint buzzing of electricity~ ~Small LEDs in sconces spilt orange, reflecting on the lead~